-The Being a Man (BAM) is a three-day festival which takes place in November each year, celebrating boys and men, and addressing the pressures of masculine identity in the 21st century.
+Being A Man (BAM) is a three-day festival that takes place in November each year, celebrating boys and men, and addressing the pressures of masculine identity in the 21st century.

-Topics covered within the BAM programme – via talks, debates, exhibitions and performances – have included lad culture, gang culture, depression, fatherhood, pornography, mental health, male suicide, men behind bars, body image and sexuality.
+Past topics to have been covered by the BAM programme – via talks, debates, exhibitions and performances – have included lad culture, gang culture, depression, fatherhood, pornography, mental health, male suicide, men behind bars, body image and sexuality.

-The festival, which attracts more than 150,000 visitors to its location at the South Bank in London, encourages conversations and the sharing of stories – serious, challenging and light-hearted – about being a man today including shared paternity leave, shyness, video games, and transgender identity.
+The festival, now in its fourth year, attracts more than 150,000 visitors to the Southbank Centre in London.
+Events encourage conversations and the sharing of stories – serious, challenging and light-hearted – about being a man today, including paternity leave, shyness, video games and transgender identity.